 Harry and Minnie went on to have two children together.
 Their son Albert Spiel was born in New York in 1921.
 Learn more about Albert.
 And their daughter, my mother Edythe, was born in 1925.
 Learn more about Edythe.

 Various records for both Harry and Morris indicate they came from Bar Podolia.
 Bar is a town in the current country of Ukraine located 50 miles NE of Kamanets.
 There are not a lot of records available for Bar so a couple years ago I took on the task of building a Bar KehilaLinks page for JewishGen.
 Feel free to take a look at it and learn more.
-Recently I started a project to locate and translate archive documents from Bar and am currently raising funds to pay to have translated the 14 documents that have already come into my possession.
+Recently I started a project to locate and translate archive documents from Bar and continue to raise funds to translate documents coming out of the archives there.
 If you’re inclined to donate, please visit the JewishGen Ukraine projects donations page and scroll down to the third project, Bar Ukraine Records Project.
 No donation is too small and please let me know if you do donate so that I can thank you.
 Samuel (Shmeil) Spiel, cousin to Harry and Morris, was born in 1869 somewhere in Podolsk.
 He arrived in the Boston area in 1904 after his sister Rivka and her husband Aaron David Wasserman arrived in 1888.
 Both Samuel and Rivka (Rebecca) built large families whose descendants went on to advanced education and successful careers.